How to Identify a Tufted Titmouse

 Distinctive Markings: Gray above and white below, rusty-brown flanks, prominent pointed crest and large dark eyes.

-Voice: Resembles “Peter, Peter, Peter” call; also has a harsh chattering sound to warn other birds of intruders.
+Listen to the tufted titmouse’s song.
+Their call resembles “Peter, Peter, Peter” and they also have a harsh chattering sound to warn other birds of intruders.

 Bird songs provided by the Cornell Lab of Ornithology.